4tsc/4tsc/README.md

 ### I am a ever-learning software engineer aspiring to new heights

 - 🔭 I’m currently working on a personal project
-- 🌱 I’m currently learning Laravel
+- 🌱 I’m currently learning about convolutional networks
-- 📫 How to reach me: thomascheel01@gmail.com
+- 📫 How to reach me: tomascheel@outlook.com